mdrorum/advancedprogramming/lectures/lecture10/README.md

 - Make your frontend a singleton
 - Create a facade class between your networking code and your client
 - Clearly separate model and view in your program
-- If you use any sort of tree search (and you should!), implement your operator using the command pattern
+- If you use any sort of tree search (and you should!), implement your operators using the command pattern
 - Add methods to serialize and de-serialize your AI's state (you can use Boost)
+- Implement two different AI strategies with the strategy pattern (one of them can be dumb)
 - Any other application of a design pattern will be taken into consideration